 When the PCF receives the "mpsId" attribute indicating an MPS session, the PCF shall take specific actions on the corresponding PDU session to ensure that the MPS session is prioritized as specified in 3GPP TS 29.512 [8].

+NOTE x2: When the PCF supports data rate control per network slice and/or data rate control per network slice for a UE as specified in 3GPP TS 29.512 [8], it is possible that, subject to operator policy and national/regional regulations, prioritised services are exempted from the limitation of data rate per network slice.
+In that case the PCF will handle the request from the NF service consumer even if the authorized data rate per network slice is exceeded.